When To Use Bullet Points In Your Writing

 As writers, we all agree that when you write copy for online viewership, it is different.
 You have to persuade and honestly explain the goals of what you are writing in a better way.
 Nothing helps this more than an understanding of when to use bullet points.

 As a content creator, what is the best way to handle this?
 I could argue a point for making my content shorter, but I know that longer pieces often get better engagement.
-Great content requires great substance, so that should be the goal.
-For myself, writing articles is about grabbing the reader’s attention, and that in turn requires me to focus on the most essential topics.
-In the world of copy, one of the most important tools is the small but powerful bullet point.
+Great content requires excellent substance, so that should be the goal.
+Writing articles is about grabbing the reader’s attention, which needs me to focus on current trends.
+In the world of copy, one of the most essential tools is the small but powerful bullet point.

-When I think of the bullet point, I think of getting right to the topic at hand.
-I then have to explain the topic (or subject) precisely and honestly.
+When I think of the bullet point, I think of getting right to the topic.
+I then have to explain the subject (or subject) precisely and honestly.
 The author has to deliver instant gratification, or the intention of using the bullet point(s) has not been fruitful.

 Often bullet points are overutilized, so keep in mind your article structure to create the best formatting.
 The goal is to enhance the article, not overwhelm the reader with lists.

 Let’s discuss how to use bullet points:

 - Remember to include a colon at the end of the text when introducing a bullet point section.

 - Use the same font and margin width at each point.

 - Ensure all the items in the list are related.

 - Proper structure is still important.
 If you’re creating sentences, capitalize the sentence and end with the appropriate punctuation.